 That’s a total of about $50,000 worth of exemptions to take advantage of as permanent Florida residents!
-Click here to read our blog on how to apply to for the Florida Homestead Exemption.
+Click here to read our blog on how to apply for the Florida Homestead Exemption.

-There is also the “Save Our Homes” Florida Amendment, which places a 3% cap on the rate in which the assessed value of your home can increase each year for homestead properties.
+There is also the “Save Our Homes” Florida Amendment, which places a 3% cap on the rate at which the assessed value of your home can increase each year for homestead properties.
 For non-homestead properties, there is a 10% cap.

 Lee County Property Appraiser

 If you are purchasing a home on Sanibel, your just value and your purchase price should be similar for the first year.
 We typically suggest budgeting 1% of the purchase price for taxes, which are paid in arrears.